Hypothetical Planet in Multiple Star System

 To date, astronomers have actually been able to determine general temperature distribution on a few hot Jovians, and have determined the color of at least one.
 This one turned out to be blue—but not the friendly blue of Earth.
 This planet probably has molten glass in its atmosphere, which “rains” horizontally in high-speed winds.
 Speaking of such, scientists have determined that a number of these close-orbiting giants experience extremely powerful winds in their upper atmospheres.

-And, of course, a number of cold Jovian planets have been discovered at outer solar system distances.
+And over three hundred cold Jovian planets have been discovered at outer solar system distances.
 A few have been discovered that orbit their suns considerably further than Neptune orbits our Sun.

 So regarding the question of distribution of Jovian planets, the simple fact is that we do not have anywhere near enough data to draw any conclusions.
 But the ones already detected have proven plenty intriguing.

 As with Jovians, astronomers had believed for a long time that Neptunians would only be found in the outer parts of any solar system.
 And also as with Jovians, they were surprised to discover an abundance of hot Neptunians orbiting in close to their stars.
-At the time of this article, there are about only three-quarters as many confirmed hot Neptunians as hot Jovians.
+At the time of this article, there are almost as many confirmed hot Neptunians as hot Jovians.
 For planets orbiting in the zone where liquid water could exist on terrestrial planets, confirmed Jovians far outnumber Neptunians.
 And in the cold, outer realms, the discrepancy is even huger in favor of Jovians.

 At least one planetary system has been discovered where a Superterran and a Neptunian orbit very close to one another.
 These two planets almost certainly influence one another gravitationally to a large degree.
 Assuming that the Superterran possesses a solid surface, or at least a solid mantle and/or crust, it probably experiences strong quakes and volcanism when passing the Neptunian in its orbit.